remoharsono/autowp/README.md

 # Usages

-After clone this repo, "cd" to `autowp` folder, and run this available commands:
+After clone this repo, "cd" to `autowp` folder, and run this available commands: (dont forget to set all of required environment variables)

 Manage profiles